 Type of Existing Protection Description Area Covered Status as of 2021 Improvements or Changes Needed Floodplain District Zoning Bylaw Flood zones AE and VE as shown on Flood Insurance Rate Maps codified in 2016 None Participation in the NFIP flood insurance program FEMA flood zones Effective None Wildfire Management Plan (graphic below) Cuttyhunk has adopted a wildfire management plan and is an NFPA Federal Firewise Community.
 Mowed firebreaks, prescribed burning, road clearance and/or widening measures are ongoing.
-Effective & ongoing; a CWPP is currently underway for all of Dukes County, and will account for the remaining islands of Gosnold Wildfire Management Plan should be prepared town-wide.
+Wildfire Management Plan should be prepared town-wide.
 Structural The Fish Dock was recently rebuilt, the Ferry Dock is new, and the Fuel Dock was recently redecked.
 Elevation should be raised in adaptation to SLR, as part of future storm repairs.
 Structural The Ferry Dock was redecked about 15 years ago, and some piling work was done.
 3 bridges and a causeway are structurally sound.
 The barge ramp is in good condition.
-Naushon Harbor The causeway is frequently overwashed.
+The causeway is frequently overwashed.
 The barge ramp is vulnerable to SLR and surrounded by lowlands.
 The causeway elevation should be raised.
 Retreat should be planned and executed for the barge ramp.
 MOU are in place for emergency response from several larger communities.
-Entire Town of Gosnold Effective & ongoing Naushon needs a new brush breaker arrangement.
+Memoranda of Agreement (MOUs) are in place for police with New Bedford and all the Martha's Vineyard towns; for fire and EMS with New Bedford and Dartmouth; Naushon is on the Dukes County pager system Naushon needs a new brush breaker arrangement.